alexfernandez/alexfernandez.github.io/2021/understanding-quantum-entropy.md

 But here we have a new effect: every time we measure something in a system we cause the collapse of the wave equation, and as a consequence the system gains entropy.
-Johnny von Neumann (one of the 20th century greatest mathematicians) had a nice formula to compute it, but it doesn't really matter how, for now.
+One of the greatest mathematicians of the 20th century, Johnny von Neumann, had a nice formula to compute quantum entropy, but for now it doesn't really matter what he came up with.
-What we would like to know is, how does that affect what happens to the Universe as a whole?
+What we would like to know is: how does that affect what happens to the Universe as a whole?

 Well, information is generated!
-Or to be more precise, more information is needed to describe our system;
-the effect is the same.
+Or to be more precise, more information is needed to describe our system, which is in effect the same.
+So there we have it: each time something is measured entropy grows.
+Problem solved: quantum entropy grows with measurements!
+Right?

+Not so fast: it's a promising start, but we still need to go deeper.
+For starters, _who_ is measuring _what_?
+Does quantum entropy not grow when nobody is measuring?
+It should grow all the time, not only when there are people around!
+So the answer must be a bit more complex.

 ### Entanglement

+Let us look at a very interesting concept which is exclusive to quantum mechanics.
 Whenever two quantum particles interact, they become _entangled_: their properties are correlated for a while.